mateus558/langgraph-agents/src/symindex/README.md

 # symindex

-`symindex` is the semantic symbol indexing layer used by ai-server.
+`symindex` is the semantic symbol indexing layer used by langgraph-agents.
 It turns a Python source file into a graph of semantic units (modules, classes, functions, fields, properties, imports, type aliases, etc.) and provides helper queries for analyzing those units.